rewol/ProblemSetCFD/README.md

 Computational Fluid Dynamics Basics with Applications by John D. Anderson Chapter 10 Problem
 Supersonic flow over a flat plate.
-Refer to the book mor the methodology.
+Refer to the book for the methodology.

 Altitude class calculates freestream values up to 6000m Field2d class creates a flow field and sets dx, dy using the input arguments.